 Note: This guide will be frequently and heavily updated to account for all new information about the Museum of the Occult!

 There are thirteen total wings within the Museum of the Occult.
-Twelve are available immediately, while the thirteenth is currently inaccessible.
+Twelve are available in their entirety, while the thirteenth is currently only partially accessible.

 - Cycle of the Draug